-This wheat berry salad with tomatoes and basil is a summer staple in our house.
-It is essentially bruschetta broken down into its most basic ingredients: tomatoes, basil, red onions, wheat, and a little olive oil, lemon juice and salt.
-Easy, delicious and nutritious.
+Wheat berry salad with homegrown tomatoes and fresh basil is a summer staple in our house.
+This hearty whole grain salad is essentially bruschetta in its most basic form.

 - 4 tablespoons olive oil

 - 2 tablespoons lemon juice

 - ½ cup basil, cut into thin strips (chiffonade)

 To Cook Wheat Berries

 - Cover uncooked wheat berries with water and bring to a boil.
 Reduce heat to low, cover, and simmer until tender (about 40 minutes)

 - Remove wheat berries from heat, drain in colander, and rinse in cold water

 - Transfer wheat berries to serving bowl, add olive oil, lemon juice, salt, and stir until combined.
 Either use wheat berries right away or cover and refrigerate until needed